Create tag rules

 TIP

 Rule order determines which rule runs first when an event is triggered.
-If two rules have the same event type, the one with the lowest number runs first.
+If two rules have the same event type, the rule with the lowest order number runs first.

 Start by tracking product views on the product detail page of Luma: